How to Build Lighting Sequences from Scratch

 Set the Default Fade Time to your desired value.

-Set the 'Default Fade Time' to 00:05.0.
+Set the 'Default Fade Time' to 00:05.0, or whatever you want the fade time to be.

-Step #37: Set the 'Default Fade Time' to 00:05.0.
+Step #23: Set the 'Default Fade Time' to 00:05.0, or whatever you want the fade time to be.

 Click outside the 'Timing' pop-up to close it.

-Step #38: Click outside the 'Timing' pop-up to close it.
+Step #24: Click outside the 'Timing' pop-up to close it.

 When I press this, you'll see it's much smoother, and then it stops.
 That's how you build a sequence.
 From there, if I have multiple sequences and want them in the same folder, I would group them together.